AndreeeasN/pp1-tekken-rundown/README.md

   - A follow-up to the Mainline Games page, featuring spin-off titles instead.<br>
   ![Spin-off Games Page](assets/images/documentation/spinoff-games-page.png)<br>
   The image above showcases the top and bottom of the Spin-off Games Page.
-  - As the user scrolls through the gallery the background color shift hues towards purple (The same purple used in the Mainline Games Page)
+  - As the user scrolls through the gallery the background color shifts hue towards purple (The same purple used in the Mainline Games Page)
   - Release dates, platforms and official art are also displayed, similar to the Mainline Games Page
   - Every game also features it's official logo on the left/right, each entry alternating which side displays the art.